aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 ![example1_image](custom_shape_1.png)

-##  Remove Points from Shape
+##  Remove Points From Shape

-- Create an instance of [GeometryShape](https://apireference.aspose.com/slides/net/aspose.slides/geometryshape) class of type [ShapeType.Heart](https://apireference.aspose.com/slides/net/aspose.slides/shapetype).
+1. Create an instance of [GeometryShape](https://apireference.aspose.com/slides/net/aspose.slides/geometryshape) class and set the [ShapeType.Heart](https://apireference.aspose.com/slides/net/aspose.slides/shapetype) type.
-- Retrieve an instance of the [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) class from the shape.
+2. Get an instance of the [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) class from the shape.
-- Remove segment of the path.
+3. Remove the segment for the path.
-- Apply the path to the shape.
+4. Apply the path to the shape.

+This C# code shows you how to remove points from a shape:

 ``` csharp
 using (Presentation pres = new Presentation())
 {